1890

 House on Hillsboro Street burns twice in same day.
 (June 12, 1894)no13jun94

-City ordinance adopted fining anyone who erects, maintains, or operates a telegraph, telephone, or electric wire that endangers or interferes with fire or police telegraph system.
+City ordinance adopted fining anyone who erected, maintained, or operated a telegraph, telephone, or electric wire that endangered or interfered with fire or police telegraph system.
 (August 3, 1894)cm

 Victor Company attended North Carolina Colored Firemen's Association tournament in Durham.
 In addition to firemen from Raleigh, other attending companies included the Cape Fear and Phoenix companies of Wilmington; hook and ladder companies from Charlotte, New Bern, Monroe, and Wilson; and hose and reel companies from Concord, Henderson, Salisbury, and Washington.
 (August 14, 1894)no17aug84